aarondls/week3-parstagram/README.md

 The following **additional** features are implemented:

+- [x] Make the status bar light to match app theme
 - [x] Display user information like date account was created

 Two areas of the assignment that would be nice to discuss further: